 International Student Information: I-20 Rules

 This category of admission is for foreign students who wish to be admitted as degree-seeking students.
 To be admitted as an International Student, a student must submit all of the below items.
 Collect as much of the below materials as possible before sending the information to RVCC.
-Note: International students are not eligible to apply for the Nursing PNAD, Dental Hygiene, Dental Assisting or Financial Services Degree programs.
+Note: International students are not eligible to apply for the Nursing, Dental Assisting, Health Information Technology and all joint RVCC/Rutgers University Programs.

 There is a great deal of information here that may seem intimidating, but it is important you read everything.